dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmStorePermissionServiceResponsePattern:

     dcmStorePermissionServiceResponsePattern_"
-    "Store Permission Service Expiration Date Pattern",string,"Regular Expression applied to responses from Store Permission Service to extract the initial Study Expiration Date.
-E.g. ""expirationdate""\s*:\s*""([0-9]{8})"".
-If absent, locally configured Study Retention Policy Rules will be applied.
-May be overwritten by configured values for particular Archive Network AEs.","
-    .. _dcmStorePermissionServiceExpirationDatePattern:

-    dcmStorePermissionServiceExpirationDatePattern_"
-    "Store Permission Service Error Comment Pattern",string,"Regular Expression applied to responses from Store Permission Service to extract Error Comment.
-E.g. ""errorcomment""\s*:\s*""(.*)"".
-If absent, ""Storage denied."" will be used as Error Comment.
-May be overwritten by configured values for particular Archive Network AEs.","
-    .. _dcmStorePermissionServiceErrorCommentPattern:

-    dcmStorePermissionServiceErrorCommentPattern_"
-    "Store Permission Service Error Code Pattern",string,"Regular Expression applied to responses from Store Permission Service to extract Error Code in hexadecimal.
-E.g. ""errorcode""\s*:\s*""(\p{XDigit}{4})"".
-If absent, the Error Code will be 0124H (Not Authorized).
-May be overwritten by configured values for particular Archive Network AEs.","
-    .. _dcmStorePermissionServiceErrorCodePattern:

-    dcmStorePermissionServiceErrorCodePattern_"
     "Store Permission Cache Stale Timeout",string,"Maximal staleness of cached responses from Storage Permission Service in ISO-8601 duration format PnDTnHnMn.nS.
 If absent, cached responses are only removed on reaching the maximal cache size.","
     .. _dcmStorePermissionCacheStaleTimeout: